 The intention is to keep the USB flash drive plugged into the ROQSTAR device during operation.
-All persistently saved configuration changes are also stored on the attached USB flash drive in the file "sync.cfg".
+All persistently saved configuration changes are also stored on the attached USB flash drive in a file with the configuration's name, file extension ".cfg".